zextras/sps-carbonio-ha-ansible-setup/carbonio_ldap/README.md

 ```

-### Important Notes on Initial Roles for HA Configuration
+### Important Notes on Initial Roles for Cluster Services Redundancy configuration

 The initial roles assigned during the standard installation must remain on the servers configured in the standard environment.
 Follow these guidelines: